alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

 ```

 Action for the range of volumes in the pool with 'name_mask' (something like 'Incremental-' or 'Full-') to apply from
 'start' to 'end' volume sequence.
-Action should be 'prune', 'purge' 'delete' or 'dumb'.
-Also, you need to set 'force' to
+The action can be 'prune', 'purge', 'delete', or 'dumb'.
+Also, you need to set 'force'
-skip confirmation request or 'print' to get the info about the selected range of volumes. 'print' will not perform
+to skip confirmation request or 'print' to get the info about the selected range of volumes. 'print' will not perform
 changes in volume status, just output info.
 Specifying `<pool_path_for_dumb>` will affect only for 'dumb' action.

 Action 'dumb' will create a range of an empty volume files (via `touch`command).
-Creating 'dumb' volumes required when
+Creating 'dumb' volumes is useful if a
-you have removed existing volume by mistake, but it still exists in a Bareos database.
+volume was accidentally deleted but still exists in the Bareos database, but it still exists in a Bareos database.

 ## Other Bareos troubleshooting examples